jonathanjackson-1/insurance_churn_analysis/README.md

 **All Customer Statistics**

 ### Key Insights
-#### Insight A: Differences in Tenure Length
+#### Differences in Average Tenure
-There are clear differences in the mean tenure length of the Churned dataframe (Average of 2123 days) when compared to the Non-Churn group (Average of 3791 days).
+There are clear differences in the mean tenure length of the Churned dataframe (2123 days) when compared to the Non-Churn group (3791 days).
 However, this is ultimately flawed by survivorship bias; customers who haven't churned are still active, increasing their tenure.

 Here, we opt to compare the churn rate at each year of tenure to come to a more accurate conclusion:

 ![Picture of Churn Rate by Customer Tenure Bar Graph](https://github.com/jonathanjackson-1/insurance_churn_analysis/blob/main/visualizations/Churn%20Rate%20by%20Customer%20Tenure%20Graph.png)

+- Churn is significantly higher in years 0-1, peaking at 26.38% in the first year of tenure (Year 0), then falling off significantly.
+Drop off between the second and third year of tenure is still signficant.
+- Churn rate remains below 6% post-year-2, representing the end of a critical period in customer retention efforts.

-Insight B: No Significant Difference in Demographic Variables
+#### Differences in Demographic Variables

 note: married % research?